-Please ensure that proposals are received by midnight on Friday 21 November 2020 - Send your proposal to jo@essexcdp.com
+Please ensure that proposals are received by midnight on Friday 30 April 2021 - Send your proposal to jo@essexcdp.com

-Interviews will be on held on Wednesday 16 December 2020 in Brentwood.
-Due to COVID-19 disruption interviews could be held via Zoom video Conference if it is not possible to do face to face interviews.
+Interviews will be on held on Thursday 20 May 2021 in Brentwood.
+Due to the ongoing COVID-19 disruption interviews could be held via Zoom video conference if it is not possible to do face to face interviews.

 Interviews will include an opportunity for a 15-minute presentation on your Proposal.
-If you are shortlisted for an interview, we will let you know by Wednesday 2 December 2020.
+If you are shortlisted for an interview, we will let you know by Thursday 13 May 2021.